-Unlike British hallmarking (which is mandatory for all items of gold jewellery weighting more than 1g), gold jewellery made in India does not have to be hallmarked or assayed.
-For the consumer, there is therefore no guarantee that an item purchased contains the correct quantity of gold, or in-fact is gold at all!
+Unlike British hallmarking (which is mandatory for all items of gold jewellery weighing more than 1g), gold jewellery made in India does not have to be hallmarked or assayed.
+For the consumer, there is therefore no guarantee that an item purchased contains the correct quantity of gold, or in-fact, any gold at all!

 Occasionally, we’ll receive an item bought in Asia in good faith, seemingly stamped as being gold, but being fake.

 It is common to see Indian (and Asian) jewellery marked as ’22kt’, but when tested may only be between 87% to 88% pure, the equivalent of 21ct gold.
 This could be down to the quantity of solder used in intricate items (solder is often of a lower purity) or the jeweller simply using slightly less gold to increase their margin.

 A 22ct gold bangle with a BIS hallmark

 Like a British hallmark, the BIS mark is made-up of a series of elements:

 Bureau of Indian Standards mark

 This is the official BIS logo.
 Jewellers who want to use the BIS mark must obtain a licence and adhere to strict guidlines relating to the purity of marked items.